Allison Transmission (NYSE:ALSN) Price Target Cut to $51.00 by Analysts at Credit Suisse Group

-Allison Transmission (NYSE:ALSN) had its price objective reduced by Credit Suisse Group from $55.00 to $51.00 in a report released on Friday morning, Analyst Price Targets reports.
-They currently have an outperform rating on the auto parts company’s stock.
+Allison Transmission (NYSE:ALSN) had its price target trimmed by Credit Suisse Group from $55.00 to $51.00 in a research report released on Friday, Analyst Price Targets reports.
+The brokerage currently has an outperform rating on the auto parts company’s stock.

-A number of other equities research analysts have also recently weighed in on ALSN.
-Morgan Stanley lifted their price objective on Allison Transmission from $37.00 to $39.00 and gave the company an equal weight rating in a research note on Monday, May 3rd.
-The Goldman Sachs Group lowered Allison Transmission from a buy rating to a sell rating and decreased their target price for the company from $47.00 to $42.00 in a report on Monday, May 31st.
-Zacks Investment Research lowered Allison Transmission from a buy rating to a hold rating and set a $42.00 target price for the company. in a report on Thursday, July 15th.
+Several other equities research analysts have also recently weighed in on ALSN.
 Raymond James reiterated a market perform rating on shares of Allison Transmission in a report on Tuesday, April 27th.
-Finally, BMO Capital Markets lowered Allison Transmission from a buy rating to a sell rating and decreased their target price for the company from $47.00 to $42.00 in a report on Tuesday, June 1st.
-Three analysts have rated the stock with a sell rating, five have issued a hold rating and one has given a buy rating to the stock.
-The company has a consensus rating of Hold and an average target price of $44.30.
+BMO Capital Markets cut Allison Transmission from a buy rating to a sell rating and lowered their target price for the stock from $47.00 to $42.00 in a report on Tuesday, June 1st.
+Morgan Stanley upped their price objective on Allison Transmission from $37.00 to $39.00 and gave the stock an equal weight rating in a research note on Monday, May 3rd.
+The Goldman Sachs Group cut Allison Transmission from a buy rating to a sell rating and decreased their price objective for the stock from $47.00 to $42.00 in a research note on Monday, May 31st.
+Finally, Zacks Investment Research cut Allison Transmission from a buy rating to a hold rating and set a $42.00 price objective for the company. in a research note on Thursday, July 15th.
+Three investment analysts have rated the stock with a sell rating, five have given a hold rating and one has assigned a buy rating to the company’s stock.
+The company has a consensus rating of Hold and a consensus price target of $44.50.

 The firm also recently declared a quarterly dividend, which was paid on Friday, May 28th.
-Shareholders of record on Monday, May 17th were issued a dividend of $0.19 per share.
-This represents a $0.76 dividend on an annualized basis and a yield of 1.90%.
+Shareholders of record on Monday, May 17th were paid a $0.19 dividend.
+This represents a $0.76 dividend on an annualized basis and a yield of 1.91%.
 The ex-dividend date was Friday, May 14th.
-Allison Transmission’s dividend payout ratio (DPR) is 29.01%.
+Allison Transmission’s dividend payout ratio (DPR) is presently 29.01%.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Acadian Asset Management LLC purchased a new stake in shares of Allison Transmission in the 1st quarter valued at about $25,000.
-Parkside Financial Bank & Trust purchased a new stake in shares of Allison Transmission in the 1st quarter valued at about $27,000.
-Healthcare of Ontario Pension Plan Trust Fund purchased a new stake in shares of Allison Transmission in the 4th quarter valued at about $38,000.
-Exane Derivatives purchased a new stake in shares of Allison Transmission in the 1st quarter valued at about $47,000.
-Finally, Marshall Wace LLP purchased a new stake in shares of Allison Transmission in the 1st quarter valued at about $106,000.
-99.96% of the stock is owned by institutional investors.
+Hedge funds have recently made changes to their positions in the company.
+Acadian Asset Management LLC acquired a new position in shares of Allison Transmission in the first quarter valued at about $25,000.
+Parkside Financial Bank & Trust acquired a new position in shares of Allison Transmission in the first quarter valued at about $27,000.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new position in shares of Allison Transmission in the fourth quarter valued at about $38,000.
+Exane Derivatives acquired a new position in shares of Allison Transmission in the first quarter valued at about $47,000.
+Finally, Marshall Wace LLP acquired a new stake in Allison Transmission during the first quarter worth about $106,000.
+99.96% of the stock is currently owned by institutional investors and hedge funds.

 Allison Transmission Holdings, Inc, together with its subsidiaries, designs, manufactures, and sells commercial and defense fully-automatic transmissions for medium- and heavy-duty commercial vehicles, and medium- and heavy-tactical U.S. defense vehicles worldwide.
 It offers transmissions for various applications, including distribution, refuse, construction, fire, and emergency on-highway trucks; school and transit buses; motor homes; energy, mining, and construction off-highway vehicles and equipment; and wheeled and tracked defense vehicles.